-We have a small core group of 4 horses (currently Charlie Monty, PJ and Will) that we use for all of our activities including jousting.
+We have a small core group of 2 horses (Monty and Will) that we use for all of our activities including jousting.
 These horses are owned privately but are made available to approved riders subject to the owners' permission.
+Until late 2017 we had a team of 4 horses but we had to retire PJ late last year and earlier this year the back bone of our team - Charlie Warhorse picked up a bad respiratory infection as a result of his horse asthma which he hasn't been able to shake so he is out of work for the immediate future.

 Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 5 or 6 years old.
 He had been mistreated somewhere in his past so he had developed a general mistrust of people.
 As a result it took us several years of time and effort to rebuild his trust in people enough to start training him for jousting.
 However, once he learnt to trust us he soaked up training like a sponge.
 He rapidly developed into a trained Warhorse and he performed brilliantly in his debut jousting tournament - Taupo 2010.
 Since then, with his huge presence and alpha personality, Monty is our lead war horse he loves to joust.
 We also compete with him regularly in dressage, flat classes, jumping and One Day Events.